adrienduque/IQ_circuit_solver/README.md

 - After the piece has been successfully added, a list of checks is applied to the board (do the paths contains loops ? (which are not allowed), is there an isolated empty tile ?(which we know can't be filled), ...). (that is what I call **"post-adding checks"**).
 (if one of these checks doesn't pass, the piece is instantly removed from the board, it's as if it was never added).

 Thus, in summary, this is where I implemented vanilla game rules, as well as, my own rules to try to detect early if a board state is worth continuing or not (they are part of post-adding checks).
+See [Changelog of performance changes](https://github.com/adrienduque/IQ_circuit_solver/tree/master/showcase_binaries_and_assets#readme) for more informations on each check.

 You can directly interact with those rules, by playing the demo in "assisted" game mode, where my checks are run on each of the user's move, and the demo shows various information messages based on them.

 <img src="https://github.com/adrienduque/IQ_circuit_solver/blob/master/showcase_binaries_and_assets/presentation_assets/assisted_game_mode_example.png">

-The last piece I tried to add was the square shaped one, in this example.
+_The last piece I tried to add was the square shaped one, in this example.<br>_

+### Note :

+Of course, the goal for making these checks, is to not make too big assumptions on what we know of the actual game abritrary informations (these are in the *_data.c files in my codebase for example), or else anyone can just make a program that gives the solution to levels by looking for them in the game booklet.

+This is what I would call "overfitting" rules.

+Some of my checking methods are questionnable on this point, because I'm only thinking of this looking back at it.
+I feel like I naturally fixed the limit to the statement : "The algorithm knows the exact game rules, and the exact game pieces (shapes,connections,...), everything else is not assumed as known".

 ---